 “Being confident of this, that he who began a good work in you will carry it on to completion until the day of Christ Jesus.” – Philippians 1:6

 The fulfillment of the promise is God’s faithfulness.
 If you're still patiently waiting, and tenaciously enduring, having already surrendered your desires over the Lord, take heart and be assured that your Provider, Jehovah Jireh, is faithful to fulfill each and every promise that He has made to you.
-The best is yet to come is never about what this world can bring your way, no matter how great a desire or dream it may be – but the best who is coming is Jesus for His Bride, the Church, for you and for me.
-Even if you don’t get anything else in this life, know that Jesus is the Greatest Gift, and as you find your joy in Him, He will fill your heart with a peace that surpasses all understanding, will guard your hearts and your minds in Christ Jesus" (Philippians 4:7).
+The best is yet to come is never about what this world can bring your way – no matter how great a desire or dream it may be – but the best who is yet to come is Jesus for His Bride, the Church, for you and for me!
+Even if you don’t get anything else in this life, know that Jesus is the Greatest Gift, and as you find your joy in Him, "the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus" (Philippians 4:7).

 Take a minute to think about this question: Are you waiting for life to happen or are you making life happen?
 Though you are called to wait on the Lord, you are not called to wait for life to happen to you.
 You are in control of the choices you make that will ultimately determine your destiny.
 On your way to making life happen, also know that you will end up frustrated, hurt, and disappointed if you wait on anyone other than God to complete your vision of life.
 You can be assured, however, that your heart, your emotions, your desires are safe when you hand them over and place them in the hands of the Most High God who holds your very own heart.
 As you surrender and tell the Lord, "Yes, Jesus, take my life and let it be everything you made it to be," you can be confident that you will see the goodness of the Lord in the land of the living (Psalm 27:13)!